barryosull/barryosull.com/contents/articles/2018-01-17-investing-and-playing-yourself.md

 This article is the extension of a rant I had with some friends recently.

-It's about the game of investment and how it's turned against itself.
-This article is focuses on what it's like to invest in Ireland, but I'd wager it's applicable to other areas as well.
+It's about the game of investment, why it's played, and how it's eating itself.
+This article focuses on what it's like to invest in Ireland and England, but I'd wager it's applicable everywhere, as the problem is emergent in any investment system.

-This article is about a cultural I've seen in the startup world.
-It's one that's not properly address, it's mostly danced around, and I think it's responsible for a lot of the dead companies out there.
+This article is about a cultur I've seen in the startup world.
+It's one that's not properly addressed, it's mostly danced around, and I think it's responsible for a lot of the dead companies out there.

 # Let's talk about building a B2B business:
-If you want to build a scalable business from scratch, there are a couple of steps that you must follow.
+If you want to build a scalable business from scratch, there are a couple of steps that you pretty much have to follow.

 ## 1. Find businesses with a problem they want solved
 First step, find a problem that someone is willing to pay to make go away.
 If you can't do this, then you don't have a business, no matter how "hyped" you've gotten yourself about a "game changing" idea.
-Don't focus on a particular solution right now, just find out if there's a problem they'd like to go away.
-Next find out if more businesses have this kind of problem and are willing to pay.
+Don't focus on a particular solution right now, just find out if there's a real problem.
+Next find out if more businesses have this kind of problem and are willing to pay to solve it.
 If you've gotten this far, then you're confident there's a shared problem that's profitable to solve.

 ## 2. Iterate on the problem to reach a solution
 From that group of people, find a beta customer that's willing to actively work with you to make the problem go away.
 If you can't do this, then it's actually not a real problem, it's just a nice to have.